 Create a Circular Digital Marketing Funnel

-Let’s begin with an obvious one – the digital marketing funnel.
+Let’s begin with an obvious one – the digital marketing funnel, which you can also consider a content marketing funnel.
 Do you have one?
 If yes, you’re still in the minority.
 The majority of digital marketers work without a funnel.
 This can seriously undermine your efforts.

 A digital marketing funnel is a path created by marketers to guide customers from the visitor stage, through the prospect stage, to the customer/purchase stage and all the way until they become loyal fans and possibly promoters of your business.
 The “circular” part I add is because the funnel needs to be ever evolving based on the data that is coming in.
 You need to review, measure, and adjust and then repeat the funnel process with the adjustments.